 North Carolina General Statutes provide that in order to award attorney’s fees in a child support case, the court must make the following three findings: (1) that the potential recipient is acting in good faith; (2) that the potential recipient has insufficient means to defray his or her legal expenses; and (3) that the potential payor has refused to provide an adequate amount of child support given the circumstances in place at the beginning of the child support action.

-The Guidelines allow parents to seek child support for a period of time prior to the actual date on which the party files for formal child support.
+The Guidelines allow parents to seek child support for up to 3 years prior to the actual date on which the party files for formal child support.
 The amount of retroactive support is determined by either using the Guidelines as they would have been applied at the beginning of the period of which retroactive support is sought or based on the fair share of actual expenditures incurred on behalf of the minor child during the retroactive period.
 However, note that if the parties have an unincorporated separation agreement in place which addresses child support, the retroactive award may not be different than an amount already specified in the agreement.

 * Please note that the following is a brief overview of a complex legal subject and is not meant to provide legal advice.
 When involved in a child custody or child support dispute, it is important to consult with a family lawyer in your area who is familiar with your local rules and procedures.
 If your matter is located in Mecklenburg or Cabarrus counties, our Charlotte child support lawyers can help.
 Contact us today at 704-412-1442 to speak to an attorney.